List of Hill Street Blues characters: Detective Neal Washington

-A former football player whose career ended due to a knee injury, Washington is the partner of LaRue.
+A former football player whose career ended due to a knee injury, Washington is the partner and best friend of LaRue.
 He is a very good undercover officer, much respected by his captain.
 Though Washington admits that he learned "almost everything I know" about undercover from LaRue, LaRue's drinking, schemes, and libido cause him no end of trouble.
 (He even feels compelled to remind LaRue on several occasions about the penalties for sex with minors, once when he facetiously said he had three words for his partner, "statue tory rape".)
 Neal's trademarks are a toothpick in the side of his mouth and a habit of referring to people as "babe" or, when he is angry, "sucker!"
 His nickname for his partner is "Lover."
 When frustrated by LaRue, he usually turns his head and mutters "Ohh, maaaaann..."
 He develops a promising relationship with a young woman during the sixth season, only to be shot in the back by her pre-teen son during an argument (an attack that he survives).